 M. Asli Dukan is a producer, director and editor with over 20 years of professional experience in independent film and video production in the U.S. and around the world.
 She has screened her films at numerous festivals, including the BlackStar Film Festival in Philadelphia and T.O.
 Webfest in Toronto, Canada.

-From Asunción, Paraguay, Bettina Escauriza is a filmmaker, writer, artist, and actor living in Philadelphia.
+Bettina Escauriza is a filmmaker, writer, artist, and actor living in Philadelphia, originally from Asunción, Paraguay.
 She is a natural storyteller from a family of frustrated mystics, spectacular liars, ill-fated thieves, and awful politicians.
 Her work deals with Indigenous knowledge, colonization, immigration, and exile.

 Erica Hawkins is an emerging filmmaker and educator.
 Much of Erica’s work and teachings center around history, particularly African Diaspora histories and experiences.
 Erica is currently working to preserve these experiences and stories via film and multi-media projects.